DiamondLightSource/volume-segmantics/paper.md

 # Acknowledgements

-We would like to acknowledge helpful discussions with Avery Pennington, Sharif Ahmed, Fernando Alvarez-Borges, Luis Perdigao and Michele Darrow during the development of this project.
+We would like to acknowledge helpful discussions with Avery Pennington, Sharif Ahmed, Fernando Alvarez-Borges and Michele Darrow during the development of this project.
+Additional thanks to Luis Perdigao for inspiration and icons for the schematic figure.

 # References